 - Higher participation in recovery-related activities

-Any of these benefits can contribute greatly in the process of addiction recovery.
+Any of these benefits can contribute greatly to the process of addiction recovery.

 For more Assistance:

 If self-expression and connection on these sites are not enough to make you feel like you are making any progress in substance recovery, speaking to a certified professional may be worth considering.
-With so many companies providing online counseling services, you can speak with a psychiatrist directly and they can help you with any issue you may have.
+At BetterHelp, you can speak with a psychiatrist directly and they can help you with any issue you may have.